nguyenpham/FelicityEgtb/README.md

 Attempt 11: calculate 5-men Index space for chess.

 Attempt 12: generating all 5-men engames for chess, using the forward method.
 Total time: 3 days 15 hours (generating time only).
 Total size: 8.88 GB, endgames: 145, files: 190.
+Hardware: AMD Ryzen 7 1700 8-Core 16 threads, 16 GB RAM, ran with 12 threads and took about 85% of the computer's power.

 Attempt 13: generate all 5-men endgames for chess using the backward method.
 Total time: 21 hours (generating time only), 4 times faster than Attempt 12.